 Ocala Jai-Alai

-Ocala Jai-alai is a fronton located at 4601 Northwest Highway 318 Orange Lake, Florida.
-It rules the roost in North Florida as the area's home to the World's Fastest Ballgame.
+Ocala Jai-alai was a renowned fronton located at 4601 Northwest Highway 318, Orange Lake, Florida.
+Celebrated as North Florida's home to the "World's Fastest Ballgame," it drew fans from across the region for decades.

-Ocala Jai-alai has the following court dimensions:
+Ocala Jai-alai featured the following court dimensions:

 - Overhead: 45 feet